Mary Francis Bridgeman

 Mother Mary Francis Bridgeman R.S.M.
-(1813 - 11 February 1888) was a nun with the Sisters of Mercy, a Roman Catholic religious congregation of women, founded in Ireland by Catherine McAuley and a pioneer nurse during the Crimean War of 1854-1856.
+(1813 – 11 February 1888) was an Irish nun with the Sisters of Mercy, a Roman Catholic religious congregation of women, founded in Ireland by Catherine McAuley and a pioneer nurse during the Crimean War of 1854–1856.

 Religious life

 Born as Joanna Bridgeman in Ruan, County Clare in 1813, she was one of two sons and two daughters of St. John Bridgeman and Lucinda 'Lucy' née Reddan who married in February 1811.
 Her mother's sister was Mary Francis Xavier Warde (Joanna Reddan), one of the original Sisters of Mercy.
 Bridgeman was a cousin of Daniel O'Connell, the Irish political leader.
-After her mother died in childbirth in 1818 the 5 year-old Joanna Bridgeman went to live with her aunt’s family.
+After her mother died in childbirth in 1818 the 5 year-old Joanna Bridgeman went to live with her aunt's family.
 When an outbreak of cholera hit Limerick in 1832 Joanna Bridgeman assisted her aunt in nursing those affected.

 In 1838 Bridgeman became a postulant at the convent of the Sisters of Mercy in Limerick and after a standard novitiate of a year she took her final vows in 1839 with the Founder of the Order, Catherine McAuley, taking the name Sister Mary Francis.
-A charismatic leader and effective administrator, by 1844 she was the convent's Mother Superior in which year she and a small group of nuns from the convent went to Kinsale in County Cork where they founded Saint Joseph’s convent.
+A charismatic leader and effective administrator, by 1844 she was the convent's Mother Superior in which year she and a small group of nuns from the convent went to Kinsale in County Cork where they founded Saint Joseph's convent.
 Here she worked among the sick and the poor, setting up a school and running a soup kitchen.
 Later the Sisters founded an orphanage and an industrial school where 150 girls were trained in lace-making and embroidery in order to be able to make a living.
 When cholera struck Kinsale in 1849 Bridgeman and her Sisters took over the management of the local workhouse and its 2,000 inmates.